Joint Degree JM/MBA

-In order to be a competitive applicant, we suggest that you have full-time post undergraduate work experience.
+In order to be a competitive applicant, you need to have full-time post undergraduate work experience.
 The average work experience for MBA students at Goizueta is five years -- the range is 3-7 years.
 If your work experience is limited, a college internship, part-time job, or family business experience can provide relevant work experience to strengthen your file.
 The Admissions Committee is most interested in hearing how your life and work experiences will add to MBA class discussions and an eventual business-related career.
 MBA classes are highly participatory and lively class discussions are a key part of the learning process.
 Our recommendation is that you package your application in a way that highlights the skills you have gained from your work and organizational experiences.

 Applicants to Goizueta Business School are required to take the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
 Candidates should prepare vigorously for the quantitative portion of the test as candidates are expected to exceed the 50th percentile on the quantitative section of the exam.
 Most of our students score at the 75-80th percentile.
 Please visit our Frequently Asked Questions regarding test scores if you have additional questions.